 Thoughts about Cairns

 Cairns are justified in a few places for safety or environmental reasons.
-For example: 1) Tricky turns – A small, three-stone cairn can mark a hidden descent gully from a climb, or a hard-to-spot access trail.
-2) Fragile alpine – Such as this recently de-glaciated area in the Alaska Range.
+For example: 1) Tricky turns—A small, three-stone cairn can mark a hidden descent gully from a climb, or a hard-to-spot access trail.
+2) Fragile alpine—Such as a recently de-glaciated area in the Alaska Range.
 Also, in heavily used areas, such as The Football Field below O'Malley Peak above Anchorage, cairns that keep everyone on the same route can minimize overall impact.
 In these cases cases, a smaller cairn of, say, three softball-sized stones would serve the purpose as well as a bigger cairn.

 Within LNT's seven principles is Plan Ahead and Prepare: "Use a map and compass to eliminate the use of marking paint, rock cairns or flagging."

 Going Where A Lot of Other Dudes With Really Great Equipment Have Gone Before, John Tierney, New York Times, 1998.